 They have a shorter muzzle than other chipmunks and also be recognized by their longer tail, which can measure up to 90mm.

-They can be found in Michigan, Washington and New Mexico, and up to Quebec and the Yukon.
+They can be found in Michigan, Washington, New Mexico, Quebec, and the Yukon.

-They have five dorsal stripes which can be a variety of colors from one least chipmunk to the next.
-These range between black, reddish, brown and tan.
+They have five dorsal stripes, which can be a variety of colors from one least chipmunk to the next—these range from black, reddish, brown, and tan.

-Their main diet is seeds with conifer-seeds being their favorite.
-The least chipmunk will also eat leaves, flowers, insects, carrion and bird eggs.
+Their primary diet is seeds, with conifer seeds being their favorite.
+The least chipmunk will also eat leaves, flowers, insects, carrion, and bird eggs.